wescraig/SnipSnap/README.md

 # SnipSnap!
-Sometimes designing for indecisive clients feels like:
+Designing for indecisive clients feels like:
 ![](https://media.giphy.com/media/hdra3g4bm6fAY/giphy.gif)

 As a designer, one of the most annoying struggles is adding to artboards or layers, then removing additional bottom padding again to fit your style guide.